 • Nasal congestion

-While there is no cure for sleep apnea, there are treatments that can help you manage the condition.
+While there is no cure, various treatments can help manage and treat sleep apnea effectively.
 In some cases, lifestyle changes such as losing weight or quitting smoking may help to improve your symptoms.
+For those with mild sleep apnea, lifestyle changes such as losing weight or quitting smoking may significantly improve symptoms.

 If lifestyle changes don’t help, your doctor may recommend using a continuous positive airway pressure (CPAP) machine.
 This machine helps to keep your airway open during sleep.